 The container detection allows the programs to adjust their times based on which container you are using.

 The Ascent models only run when they recognize a container.
 This means that previous Vitamix containers that don’t have NFC tags will not work with the new models.

 The Ascent models also have Bluetooth, which allows you to use the free Perfect Blend App to send programs to the blender.
 This includes the A2300 and A3300, which do not have built-in programs.
 Vitamix has also suggested that they will continue to roll out new features that use the Bluetooth connection.

 Other New Features

 All Ascent models feature a digital timer that counts up and displays the seconds and minutes of manual blends.
-The motor automatically stops after 6½ minutes when using the large 64-oz container.
-(Smaller containers will have shorter maximum blend times because they are not vented, and extended blending could build up too much pressure.)
-The 6½ minute automatic cutoff means that even the Ascent models without programs (A2300 and A3300) effectively have a soup program.
+The motor automatically stops after 6½ minutes when using the large 64-oz container, 7½ minutes for 48-oz, and 1¼ minutes for the 8-oz and 20-oz containers.
+(The 8-oz and 20-oz containers are unvented, so extended blending could build up too much pressure.)
+These automatic cutoffs mean that even the Ascent models without programs (A2300 and A3300) effectively have a soup program.
 Just ramp up the speed to high, then the motor will turn itself off after 6½ minutes.
 (The soup program on the A2500 and A3500 runs for 5¾ minutes.)

 The A2500 and A3500 have program modes, and when running a program, the timer counts down the time remaining.
 The A3300 and A3500 have the option of manually setting a specific amount of time, which the timer counts down from and then automatically stops the motor.